 Because of the upper airway challenges of brachy dogs, they often don’t pant efficiently.
 As discussed in a previous blog, dogs cool through panting (Hyperlink Panting Blog).
 This makes brachys prime candidates for heat strokes (Hyperlink Heat Stroke Blog).
 You should familiarize yourself with the normal sounds your brachy pet makes, because normal for her isn’t the same as it is for non-brachycephalic dogs and cats.
 If you notice an increase, amplification or some other change in your pet’s respiratory sounds, it’s important to take note of it.
 Brachycephalic respiratory syndrome can be a progressive condition, so your brachy pet can develop problems with the trachea or larynx over time.
 It’s important to get such issues addressed as soon as they appear rather than waiting until a pet develops significant respiratory distress.

 For this reason, we recommend using caution when considering bringing your Brachy breed our weekend vaccines clinic during the hot summer months.
-TCAP largely operates outdoors at these events and due to the wait time and the increased risk of heat stroke in Brachy breeds, we recommend making time to bring them during a business day to a main TCAP facility (Denton, Fort Worth, Burleson, Hurst, Allen, and Weatherford).
+TCAP largely operates outdoors at these events and due to the wait time and the increased risk of heat stroke in Brachy breeds, we recommend making time to bring them during a business day to a main TCAP facility (Allen, Arlington, Denton, Fort Worth, Burleson, Hurst, Garland, and Weatherford).